Table of Contents

 First, CBD oil tinctures are best used in ready-to-eat, raw, or prepared foods (we’ll explain why).

 Second, if you are planning to add CBD to your cooking and baked goods, we highly recommend using a CBD-infusion such as CBD butter or CBD MCT Oil.
+In order to this, you'll need to start with some high-quality CBD flower, Small Buds, or CBD Shake.

 How effective is CBD Oil (Tinctures) in baking?